 Michael Wemyss (pronounced `Weemz')

 I am The Chair of Mathematics at the University of Glasgow since 2016.
-I obtained my PhD from Bristol in 2008, was a postdoc in Nagoya and Oxford, then for six years I was in Edinburgh.
+I obtained my PhD from Bristol, was a postdoc in Nagoya and Oxford, then for six years I was in Edinburgh.

 I currently hold/serve as:

-I currently advise PhD students Caro, Brian, Sam, Zhang, Marina, Charlotte and Parth, and I mentor RAs Emma, Franco, Matt and Timothy.
-I am always interested in hearing from potential PhD students and postdocs, so feel free to contact me directly, or see the up-date information about supervision opportunities for both me and the wider group at our available supervisors page, and our positions page.
+I currently advise PhD students Charlotte, Parth and Anna, and I mentor RAs Emma and Timothy.
+For up-date information about supervision opportunities for both me and the wider group, see our available supervisors page, and our positions page.

 My Publications and Preprints